ubiq/ubiqsmart/content/en/what-is-ubiq.md

 ## Efficient & Reliable

-An [independent performance benchmark analysis](https://www.whiteblock.io/library/ubiq-report.pdf) determined that given the same hashrate, Ubiq has **90% fewer uncles** than Ethereum, leading to both greater chain security  and  network reliability.
-In addition, **Ubiq's transactional throughput per second is 2x that of Ethereum's at a 40 million block gas limit**.
+An [independent performance benchmark analysis](https://www.whiteblock.io/library/ubiq-report.pdf) determined that given the same hashrate, Ubiq has 90% fewer uncles than Ethereum, leading to both greater chain security  and  network reliability.
+In addition, Ubiq's transactional throughput per second is 2x that of Ethereum's at a 40 million block gas limit.

 ## Fair Launch